-Teacher recommendations and transcript release forms can be accessed through SAO and emailed through SAO to your student’s teachers after Nov 1.
+Teacher recommendations and transcript release forms can be accessed through SAO and emailed through SAO to your student’s teachers after November 1.
 If your school does not provide teacher recommendations, you may submit a Personal Recommendation from a coach, music instructor or another adult who knows your child.
 The Lower School Checklist will be available beginning August 23.

 Candidates for Grades 5–8 must upload to SAO an English or History writing sample from the current school year (the writing sample does not need to be graded).

-Teacher recommendations and transcript release forms can be accessed through SAO and can be emailed to schools through SAO after Nov.
-1 sign.
+Teacher recommendations and transcript release forms can be accessed through SAO and can be emailed to schools through SAO after November 1.
 If you wish, or if your school does not provide teacher recommendations, you may submit a Personal Recommendation form from a coach, music instructor or another adult who knows your child well.

-For Pre-Kindergarten and Kindergarten applicants, a developmental readiness assessment called the Gesell is administered one-on-one during the several school day morning hours from mid-November – January 7.
+For PreK and Kindergarten applicants, a developmental readiness assessment called the Gesell is administered one-on-one during the several school day morning hours from mid-November – January 10.
 Your child will meet with a faculty member for approximately 45 minutes while you are welcome to wait in the Admission Reception Room.
 In order to schedule the Gesell, you must submit Part 1 of the online Application.
 You will be able to schedule a testing time beginning Monday, September 23.

-If your child is an applicant to Pre-Kindergarten, your child will be invited to one of the following dates for a Pre-Kindergarten Play Day Screening from 10:30-11:30AM:
+If your child is an applicant to PreK, your child will be invited to one of the following dates for a PreK Play Day Screening from 10:30-11:30AM:

 - Tuesday, January 7